GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

-# Method Submission Guide
+# Method Submission Guidelines

 *This document serves as a guide for developing and submitting methods to the Methods Hub.
 It assists in method preparation through checklist, template and guidelines to ensure conformance to the defined standards.*

-## Abstract

-The Methods Hub is an infrastructure project whose goal is to provide open and accessible computational methods to collect, access, and work with Digital Behavioral Data.
-The bulk of methods will stem from computer science, notably showcasing cutting-edge artificial intelligence techniques, alongside those originating from social sciences.
-It aims to serve as a pioneering platform designed to facilitate the propagation of computer science methodologies into social science research.

-*Verify conformance to the method guidelines using the [method publishing checklist](README.md#method-publishing-checklist)*

-## Methods Hub Content Goal

-The goal of Methods Hub content is to provide reusable, reviewed and relevant methods to social scientists that are appliable to Digital Behavioral Data.
+The Methods Hub aims to provide high-quality and easy-to-use computer science methods to social scientists.

-## Methods Hub Content Objectives

-Methods Hub content has the following objectives:

-1. Enabling reuse of recent artificial intelligence models on Digital Behavioral Data in social science
-2. Empower social scientists in using artificial intelligence methods
-3. Allows artificial intelligence method developers to reach a wider audience and contribute cross domain research challenges

 ## Glossary